OpenChargingCloud/openPlugnCharge/README.md

 Plug&Charge is a use-case derived from the technical standard ISO 15118.

 ISO 15118 standard is a technical standard that provides the necessay information exchange between the EV and the charging infrastructure.
-Hubject has created its own Plug&Charge solution which consistes of processes and components that make up the Plug&Charge ecosystem.
+Hubject has created its own Plug&Charge platform which has processes and components that make up the Plug&Charge ecosystem.

 Hubjects processes and components, which will be described in detail later, are also compliant to the VDE application guide (&quot;VDE Anwendungsregel&quot;)